fmap/flp.mobi/README.md

-to download the pages at CalTech, two tools from [TeXLive](https://www.tug.org/texlive/) to write image translations of `\LaTeX` equations, [Ruby](https://www.ruby-lang.org/en/) and [nokogiri](http://nokogiri.org/) to reference those translations within the downloaded HTML, [pandoc](http://johnmacfarlane.net/pandoc/) to write the result to a self-contained EPUB, and finally one of [Calibre](http://calibre-ebook.com/)'s command-line tools to convert that to MOBI..
+to download the pages at CalTech, two tools from [TeXLive](https://www.tug.org/texlive/) to write image translations of `\LaTeX` equations, [Ruby](https://www.ruby-lang.org/en/) and [nokogiri](http://nokogiri.org/) to stitch pages together, and replace equations with links to the corresponding images, [pandoc](http://johnmacfarlane.net/pandoc/) to write the result to a self-contained EPUB, and finally one of [Calibre](http://calibre-ebook.com/)'s command-line tools to convert that to MOBI..